What are disaster proofing forests?

 Species were specially selected to be the local deep rooting and fast growing ones that have shown the best resilience in the past.

-In theory, these green walls should considerably lessen the power of the tsunami wave and also mitigate the as dangerous pull back of the wave and debris damage, while surviving and continuing to offer protection.
+In theory, these green walls should considerably lessen the power of the tsunami wave and also mitigate the effects of the dangerous pull back of the wave and debris damage, while surviving and continuing to offer protection.